01246 277 271

 The Readers’ panel help to make sure our written materials are as accessible as possible to all members of our community.
 They play an important part in the Trust’s commitment to the ‘Accessible Information Standard’.

 You would be asked to proof read our written information by email and send us your views and comments back.
 You can either do this with a feedback form, or for some written information, with electronic comments typed into the document itself (we can provide guidance on how to do this electronically, if you need it).

 You will be asked to look at and comment on:

 If something seems confusing, too technical or unclear it will need to be reworded.
 You can either suggest a rewording yourself or bring our attention to the wording, phrase or sentence and we'll change it.

 We aim to contact members no more than once per month and to send a maximum of two proofs for feedback at any one time.
-You will have a minimum of two weeks to get back to us with your comments.
-All members of the panel will be asked to sign a confidentiality form.
+You would have a minimum of two weeks to get back to us with your comments.
+All members of the panel are asked to sign a confidentiality form.

 Anyone with an interest in reading and commenting on our written materials, and in improving information for patients and the public can get involved!
 You would, however, need access to email and the internet as this is the preferred method of communication for the panel.

 If you would like to get involved, fill in our online form here